Frontend Development Guides

 Storefront SDK

-The Storefront SDK provides typed services, pre-built UI components and an optional Accelerator app for building customer-facing experiences.
-These guides cover what is specific to the SDK and build on top of the domain guides above.
+The Storefront SDK is a set of packages and starter apps for building customer-facing storefronts on Propeller: a typed GraphQL SDK, a core layer, React and Vue UI libraries, optional CMS renderers and the Accelerator boilerplates.
+These guides cover what is specific to the SDK and build on the domain guides above.

-- Understanding the Storefront SDK — three-layer architecture and how the pieces fit together
+- Understanding the Storefront SDK — the packages and how the layers fit together

-- CMS Integration — adapter pattern, bridge blocks and dynamic block rendering
+- CMS Integration — the CMS adapter contract and the page and block renderers

-- Routing — commerce routes, CMS routes and URL configuration
+- Routing — commerce routes, the CMS catch-all and URL patterns

-- B2B Capabilities — portal modes, contact-company model and clusters
+- B2B Capabilities — shop and portal modes, the company model, purchase authorization and clusters

 WordPress Plugin